rincerwind/kaggle-melbourn_uni_nih/README.md

 Predict seizures in long-term human intracranial EEG recordings

 # Getting Started
+!!!
+Note, the script still doesn't work because I don't know how to pass through the authentication phase in Kaggle !!!
-Run src/data/download_dataset.py to download and extract the datasets.
+Run src/data/download_dataset1.py to download and extract the first training and test sets.

 # Project Organization
 ------------